pwnjack/sys-tools/remote-backup/README.md

 ## Example Usage

-    ./backup_script.sh -h hosts.txt -p passphrase.txt -k ~/.ssh/id_rsa -e exclude.txt -b backups -t tmp -l backup.log
+    ./remote_backup.sh -h hosts.txt -p passphrase.txt -k ~/.ssh/id_rsa -e exclude.txt -b backups -t tmp -l backup.log

 ## Execution

 If you don't specify any options, the script will display the usage information.
-Providing at least one option will execute the script using default settings for any options that weren't specified.
-The script processes the provided options, checks that all required files exist and are readable, retrieves the passphrase from the file, and starts the backup process for each host and directory listed in `hosts.txt`.
+Providing at least one option will execute the script using the default settings for any options that weren't specified.
+The script processes the provided options, checks that all required files exist and are readable, retrieves the passphrase from the file, and starts the backup process for each host and directory listed in the `hosts.txt` file.

 ## Default Variables

+The script uses the following default variables, which can be overridden by command-line options:

     HOSTS_FILE: hosts.txt
     PASSPHRASE_FILE: passphrase.txt